Every executive should have a strong resume ready to go, so to get you started, we’re sharing four easy-to-use Word executive resume templates.

 - Avoids the use of ALL CAPS for section headings (they actually de-emphasize the text)

 - Minimum one-inch margin on each side with minimum of .75 inches on the bottom

 - No photos or graphics used anywhere in the document

 - Color used sparingly and only on headings or candidate name

-(Whether you design your own resume format or use one of ours, we highly recommend you consider these resume styling best practices.)
+Whether you design your own resume format or use one of our executive resume templates, we highly recommend you consider these styling best practices.

-(Click the image to access the Word executive resume templates)
+(Click the image to download the resume sample in Word format)

 Need more help creating an executive resume that gets you interviews?

 We’ve helped hundreds of top executives craft better resumes and land their dream jobs.